tensorflow/tensorflow/g3doc/Dialects/Affine.md

 [same restrictions](#restrictions-on-dimensions-and-symbols) hold for these SSA values as for all bindings of SSA values to dimensions and symbols.

+The `if` operation contains two regions for the "then" and "else" clauses.
+The latter may be empty (i.e. contain no blocks), meaning the absence of the else clause.
+When non-empty, both regions must contain exactly one block terminating with [`affine.terminator`](#'affine.terminator'-operation). *Note:* when `if` is printed in custom format, the terminator is omitted.
+These blocks must not have any arguments.

 Example:

 ```mlir {.mlir}